“In this world you will have tribulation, but take courage; I have overcome the world”

-MSU’s Special Forces program is an intense leadership training course designed to prepare students physically, mentally, and spiritually to walk in their kingdom destiny.
-The ultimate goal of the program is to produce servant leaders with the character and resilience to make a lasting impact for God’s kingdom in every sphere of influence.
+MSU’s Steadfast (SF) outdoor leadership program is an intense wilderness training program designed to prepare students physically, mentally, and spiritually to handle the demands of leadership in this disruptive age.
+The program’s ultimate goal is to produce leaders with the proven character and resilience that comes from persevering through trials and tribulation (see Romans 5:3-5).

 Established in 2005 by Rick Joyner, this program was inspired by Rick’s association with the elite U.S. Delta Force and his desire to see the church raised to a similar standard.
 MSU’s Steadfast (SF) program is unique in the world of ministry schools because of its combination of classroom teaching with experiential training in real world situations.
 Through this program, students are exposed to a variety of demanding personal and leadership challenges.
 Every month, students travel into different wilderness areas where they are taught survival skills, leadership skills, and spiritual principles while completing difficult objectives.

 Due to the physically demanding nature of this training and the potential dangers associated with most of the activities, students must be over 18 years old to apply and must be of above average fitness level (however you do not need to be an iron man or superhero to be successful in this program).
 Applicants over the age of 45 will not be considered for this program.
 This program is not for everyone, and not everyone who starts the program will complete it.